-Community First Health Plans complies with applicable federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, sex, gender identity, or sexual orientation.
-Community First Health Plans does not exclude people or treat them differently because of race, color, national origin, age, disability, sex, gender identity, or sexual orientation.
+Community First Health Plans, Inc. (Community First) complies with applicable federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, sex, gender identity, or sexual orientation.
+Community First does not exclude people or treat them differently because of race, color, national origin, age, disability, sex, gender identity, or sexual orientation.

-Community First Health Plans provides free auxiliary aids and services to people with disabilities to communicate effectively with our organization, such as:
+Community First provides free aids and services to people with disabilities to communicate effectively with our organization, such as: